 Despite what a lot of people believe, software development is not a manufacturing activity.
 That is, it is not a process that takes some inputs (money and ideas, people, time, source code, compilers) and then manufactures some outputs (software; APIs, DLLs, database schemas).
 We have spent too long pretending it is a manufacturing activity.
 This delusion has to stop since it causes problems and gives a false view of software development.
 Credit where credit is due: I got some of the ideas for this article from the excellent and unknown book “Agile IT Organization Design” by Sriram Narayan.

-This probably seemed like a good idea.
-Software development was a nascent field, struggling to gain traction and get people to take it seriously.
+This seemed like a good idea.
+Software development was a nascent field, struggling to gain traction and be taken seriously.
 It was also previously a field dominated by women, and sadly, a new influx of men wanted to come in, take over and make it a “proper, masculine” discipline.
-So they pretended they were all engineers and they were all building things, like men wearing hardhats in factories in a traditional engineering or manufacturing context.
+So they pretended they were all engineers and they were all building things, like men wearing hardhats in factories in an engineering or manufacturing context.

 There is a big problem with this approach, though: it is completely wrong.
 Creating software is not a manufacturing activity, or an engineering activity, or an architecture activity, or anything like that (though it’s maybe closer to architecture than other things).
 It is actually a design activity.